vitalboyzf/cloudberrydb-site/src/pages/bootcamp/101-4-data-loading.md

     tutorial=# INSERT INTO faa.faa_otp_load SELECT * FROM faa.ext_load_otp;
     ```

-    Note: Cloudberry Database facilitates moving data from the gzip files into the database's load table.
+    Note: Apache Cloudberry facilitates moving data from the gzip files into the database's load table.
 In a production setting, there might be several `gpfdist` processes running, either on separate hosts or multiple on one host, each using a different port.

 3. Examine load errors.